Semblance Hypothesis

 Figure 2.
 A) A pyramidal neuron from the CA1 region of the hippocampus (modified from Spruston N., 2008, Nat Rev Neurosci 9(3):206–221).
 The inset shows a Golgi-stained segment of a dendrite with several dendritic spines.
 B) A dendritic branch of a pyramidal neuron (N) with two dendritic spines - one input is from the conditioned stimulus (CS) and the second input from the unconditioned stimulus (US).
 Because the mean inter-spine distance exceeds the mean spine head diameter (Konur et al., 2003, J Neurobiol 56(2):95–112), inter-spine interaction across the extracellular matrix is unlikely.
-Since both inputs (CS and US) arrive on the same neuron & since both have their own motor actions, it is not possible to account for the different motor actions elicited by CS and US in this modified paradigm.
-C) To generate motor actions specific to both the inputs (modified CS & US), these stimuli must reach the spines of different output neurons?
+Since both inputs (CS and US) arrive on the same neuron & since each elicits distinct motor outputs, it is not possible to account for the different motor actions elicited by CS and US in this modified paradigm.
+C) To generate motor actions specific to both the inputs (modified CS & US), these stimuli may need to reach the spines of different output neurons (e. g for turning the neck towards sound & whining).
 Using this knowledge, it is necessary to find a solution.
-For now, it remains a black box problem.
+For now, it remains a black-box problem.

 2. Approach: A Constraint-Based Strategy